 Can I receive no-fault benefits if I don’t have a no-fault policy and the other car was uninsured?

 While purchasing uninsured motorist coverage is optional, it’s something our attorneys highly recommend.
 Uninsured motorist coverage takes care of people injured in Michigan auto accidents with vehicles that aren’t covered by a no-fault auto insurance policy.
 Typically, the injured person first turns to their own auto insurance policy for the payment of no-fault benefits.
-Sometimes, however, there are instances they would file a claim against the other driver’s policy.
+However, there are instances when they would file a claim against the other driver’s policy.

 But what happens when there isn’t another policy?
 What happens when there’s a car accident with no insurance provider to turn to at all?
 With roughly 21% of Michigan motorists driving uninsured, this happens more often than you’d think.
 This is where the Michigan Assigned Claims Plan steps in.

 Update: Auto No-Fault Reform Has Changed the Michigan Assigned Claims Plan

 With Michigan’s auto no-fault law experiencing significant changes in 2019, the Michigan Assigned Claims Plan, and how to handle those who are in a car accident without insurance, has significantly change.
 Tom Sinas, Grand Rapids auto accident lawyer, explains more.